 The Joseph Hotung Great Court Gallery

-To ensure Members have the best experience we're offering a range of Membership exclusive early morning and late night views, as well as exclusive digital events and content allowing Members to explore the exhibition both on-site and from the comfort of home.
+To ensure Members have the best experience we're offering a range of Membership exclusive early morning and late night views.
+As well as exclusive online events and content allowing Members to explore the exhibition both on-site and from the comfort of home.

 A philosophy originating in medieval India, Tantra has been linked to successive waves of revolutionary thought, from its sixth-century transformation of Hinduism and Buddhism, to the Indian fight for independence and the rise of 1960s counterculture.